pydio/pydio-doc-howto/cells_service_systemd.md

-When deployed in production environment, we generally advise to run Pydio Cells as a systemd service.
+When deployed in production environment, we generally advise to run Pydio Cells as a `systemd` service.

-This configuration assumes that you have followed our recommended best practices during installation process, see our [detailed installation guides](/en/docs/cells/v2/os-specific-guides).
+This configuration assumes that you have followed our [recommended best practices](./en/docs/cells/v2/best-practices) during the installation process.
 Adapt to your specific setup if necessary.

 Thus you have:

 - defined `CELLS_WORKING_DIR` as `/var/cells`
 - the downloaded binary at `/opt/pydio/bin/cells`
-- a `pydio` user that has correct rights on `/opt/pydio` (read and execute) and `/var/cells`
+- a `pydio` user that has correct (read and execute) permissions on `/opt/pydio` and `/var/cells`.

 Create a new `/etc/systemd/system/cells.service` file with following content: